stefzouille/stefzouille/README.md

 ### Hi dev® 💻                          I'm Stefc0c0nut !!

-                                 do you want to recruit me or contact me? click on the picture here :
+                    do you want to recruit me or contact me? click on the first picture here :

    [![Contact me](https://i.goopics.net/be7ep.jpg)](mailto:?to=contact.lokcy@gmail.com)
 &nbsp;